JamiesonLabUTSW/llms-in-action-2025-share/01-Foundations/llm-platform-cheatsheet.md

   - **Grounded Responses**: The AI answers questions based *only* on the sources you provide, reducing hallucinations.
   - **Automatic Summaries & Citations**: Generates summaries and points directly to the source location in your documents.
   - **Video Overviews & Mind Maps**: Can automatically create narrated video slideshows or interactive mind maps from your source documents to help visualize and understand complex topics.
+- **Cost**: **Free** (with Google account) - Up to 50 sources per notebook, 500,000 words per source
+- **Things to Note**:
+  - **Healthcare Warning**: Not HIPAA compliant.
+Do not upload patient data or confidential medical records.
+  - Excellent for literature reviews and research synthesis.
+  - Audio overviews are particularly helpful for learning complex topics.
 - **Link**: [notebooklm.google.com](https://notebooklm.google.com/)

 ---